electricherd/audiobookfinder/README.md

 * internationalization (which is not really supported yet by Rust)
 * a good and fast data collection
 * maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.

-## Dependencies
-Unfortunately the program now uses mDNS-register with [dns-sd](https://github.com/plietar/rust-dns-sd) depends on Linux on [Avahi](https://www.avahi.org/)
-* `libavahi-client-dev` or `libavahi-compat-libdnssd-dev`.
-It also breaks first the easy cross compilation :confused: - I will see where this ends.
-But it works I can see myself with a mDNS scanner, so I can also find other audiobookfinder clients when I do it correctly
-* `libsodium`: Since I started to adapt to thrussh I also need libsodium
-* `libtag1-dev` and `libtagc0-dev` for libtag